fazilnbr/Gig-economy-platform/README.md

-# Job_Portal_Project
+# Gig-Economy-Platform

-This is a REST API Job Portal project for unorganized job sector User can search worker for there need
+This is a REST API Gig economy platform for unorganized job sector User can search worker for there need